Category : Religions in Nigeria

 There are other minor religions that exist in Nigeria, like the

 1. Judaism or Jewish religion – A tiny fraction of people in Nigeria are affiliated with the Jewish religion.
 Around 0.1 percentage of the population.

 2. Atheism – About 0.2 percent of the Nigerian population are atheists, this group is completely oblivious of the existence of spirit being.
 They don’t believe in God or the devil.

 3. Hinduism – While I am yet to meet a Hindu in Nigeria, there are speculations that they exist in Nigeria.
 But I’m guessing they should be less than 100,000

 The west is divided between Islam and Christianity

 While the North is mainly Muslims, Over 80% are Muslims.

-Nigerian has the largest population of Muslims in sub-sahara Africa, The Hausa are predominantly Muslims.
+Nigeria has the largest population of Muslims in sub-Sahara Africa, The Hausa are predominantly Muslims.
 The Yoruba are part Muslims, part Christian, while a small fraction still remained in the traditional religions.